How to Clean Your Polycarbonate Roof

 Leaves, sticks and other forms of debris can build up on your roof over time throughout the year.
 This is especially true during the autumn and winter months when trees shed their summer leaves.

 It’s because of this gradual build-up of debris that homeowners should clean their conservatory roof at least once a year.
-This is true whether your roof is made of glass panelling, roof tiles or polycarbonate sheets.
-This deep clean should reach every corner of your conservatory roof, from the panels to the glazing bars.
+This is true whatever the roof material is and a deep clean should reach every corner, from the panels to the glazing bars.

-If your conservatory has a particularly low pitch, you’ll benefit from cleaning your polycarbonate roof twice a year.
-This is because low pitched roofs do not shed water or debris as easily as those with steeper pitches.
-So the build-up of debris and discoloration will occur at a noticeably faster rate.
+If your conservatory has a particularly low pitch, you’ll benefit from cleaning the roof twice a year.
+This is because low pitched roofs don't shed water or debris as easily as those with steeper pitches, so the build-up and discoloration will occur at a noticeably faster rate.

 The first step is to remove large pieces of debris such as leaves and sticks.
 You can do this with a leaf blower or a household broom.
 Do ensure that you’re gentle enough not to pierce or scratch your polycarbonate panels, as this can damage the coating used to maximise their longevity or even cause leaks in future.